VertexUI/VertexGUI/Readme.md

 ## Roadmap

+- might find a better name for the framework
 - find better names for all the components of the framework
 - platforms:
   - add windows support, SDL2 supports windows, so it should be possible with a managable amount of work